Arisercubick/Chiikawa/README.md

 ## How to Use

 1. Open a local server in the project directory (required for ES modules):

 - PowerShell: `npx serve .` (Download Node.js required)

 2. Open `main.html` in your browser via the local server (e.g., http://localhost:5000/main.html).
 3. Use the navigation bar to explore Story, Game, Character, and Quiz pages.
+4. On the Story page, view the responsive grid layout.
+Sections are clickable and always fit the screen on mobile.
-4. On the Quiz page, answer all questions and submit to see your score (with animated loading messages).
+5. On the Quiz page, answer all questions and submit to see your score (with animated loading messages).
-5. On the Game page, play the platformer!
+6. On the Game page, play the platformer!
 Use arrow keys and space to move/jump, or use the on-screen mobile controls.
 If you lose, click "Play Again" to restart.
 When you finish a world, click "Continue" to play the next world/level.

 ## Authors